santanupattanayak/santanupattanayak.github.io/_posts/2025-10-22-SFT-under-the-scanner.md

 where the scaling factor $$R_{\theta}(x,y)$$ amplifies updates for responses $$y$$ that are **more probable under the new policy** compared to the old one.
 This dynamic weighting encourages **self-consistent learning** — reinforcing responses that the model already prefers, while constraining drastic shifts outside the trust region.

+## Conclusion

+In summary, while Supervised Fine-Tuning (SFT) remains a valuable step in aligning large language models toward human instructions, its limitations are increasingly clear.
+By optimizing a cross-entropy imitation loss over a fixed set of demonstrations, SFT often drives the policy to collapse around the seen behaviors—diminishing diversity, suppressing richly learned representations from pre-training, and reducing robustness in open-ended interactions.
+By contrast, reinforcement-learning-based alignment frameworks, such as Proximal Policy Optimization (PPO), recast the model as a policy and use reward signals derived from human or AI preferences.
+This paradigm shift—from imitation to alignment—helps ensure the model retains prior knowledge, prevents abrupt policy shifts, and consistently improves toward user-aligned objectives, even when explicit supervision is sparse or noisy.
+Nevertheless, SFT should not be dismissed entirely.
+It plays a crucial preparatory role: instilling the model with basic instruction-following behaviours and smoothing the path for subsequent RL fine-tuning.
+Having explored both the mathematical roots of SFT’s weaknesses and modified SFT formulations (such as Dynamic or Proximal SFT) that mitigate those weaknesses, the next step is clear: focus on hybrid strategies that combine the stability of SFT with the targeted precision of RL.
+By doing so, we can harness the full representational richness of pretrained models while aligning them more safely, robustly and flexibly for real-world use.

 ## References